Prevalence of peripheral arterial disease (PAD) is about 12% in the US; men are affected more commonly than women.

 Severe PAD may cause pain during rest, reflecting irreversible ischemia, or ischemic ulcers on the feet.

-A low (≤ 0.90) ankle-brachial index (ratio of ankle to arm systolic BP) indicates PAD.
+A low (≤ 0.90) ankle-brachial index (ratio of ankle to arm systolic blood pressure) indicates PAD.

-Modify atherosclerosis risk factors; give statins, antiplatelet drugs, and sometimes ACE inhibitors, pentoxifylline, or cilostazol.
+Modify atherosclerosis risk factors; give statins, antiplatelet drugs, and sometimes angiotensin-converting enzyme inhibitors, rivaroxaban, pentoxifylline, or cilostazol.